-At the same time that you're zeroing in on specific similarities to your art, you also want to keep an eye on what's going on with other artists in your area, even if their art isn't that much like yours.
+At the same time you're zeroing in on art that's similar to yours, you also want to keep an eye on what's going on with other artists in your area, even if their art isn't that much like yours.
 If you focus too much attention on too narrow a slice of the art world and too little attention on the rest, or even worse, you dismiss the rest as irrelevant, your prices may make sense to you and a few people around you, but not to anybody else.
-The more aware you are of the big picture, of what other artists make, how much they charge for it, who buys it for how much and why, the better prepared you are to price your art so that it has a chance to sell in a broad range of settings.
+The more aware you are of the big picture, of what other artists make, how much they charge for it, who buys it for how much and why, the better prepared you are to price your art so that it has a chance to sell in a broad range of circumstances.

-Pricing by comparison works in the great majority of cases, but you can get even more accurate with your pricing to really make sure that your prices make sense, AND that they can be justified to anyone who asks.
-In case you're thinking this is all nonsense, I appraise art.
+Pricing by comparison works in the great majority of cases, but you can get even more accurate with your pricing to really make sure your prices make sense, AND MORE IMPORTANTLY, that you can justify them to anyone who asks.
+In case you're thinking this is all nonsense, I appraise art professionally.
 Sometimes, I have to justify or defend my appraisals to entities like the IRS, insurance companies, estate executors, and the legal system-- and sometimes those appraisals and justifications are subject to penalty of law.
-My point is that people place dollar values on art all the time, that proven methods and techniques exist for doing so.
-I'm showing you some of those techniques here, ones that you can use to value your art.
+My point is that people place dollar values on art all the time, that certain rules, methods and techniques exist for doing so.
+I'm showing you some of that here, techniques any artist can use to value their art.
 So let's get pricing.
 The following factors aren't in any particular order, and may or may not apply to you.
 You decide what works best.

 To begin with, be objective about your art and your experience.
-At every step along the way, in order for your prices to make sense, you have to fairly, honestly and objectively evaluate how your art measures up to other art that's out there.
-In order to make valid comparisons, you need a good ballpark idea how the quality of your art and the extent of your accomplishments stack up to those of other artists, particularly the ones who you'll be comparing yourself to.
-In other words, you can't pad your resume.
+In order for your prices to make sense, you have to fairly, honestly and objectively evaluate how your art measures up to other art that's out there.
+In order to make valid comparisons, you need a good ballpark idea how the quality of your art and the extent of your accomplishments stack up against those of other artists, particularly the ones who you'll be comparing yourself to.
+In other words, don't exaggerate your stature.
 If you've been making art for three years, for example, don't compare yourself to artists who've been making it for twenty.
-This is not necessarily easy and it's not necessarily pleasant, but it's essential if you want to make it as an artist.
+Being honest like this is not necessarily easy and it's not necessarily pleasant, but it's essential if you want to make it as an artist.

-The key word here is "objective."
-Don't confuse your own personal subjective opinion of your art, or what you think the art world should be like, or how you think it should respond to your art, with how things actually are.
+Base your pricing on facts, not feelings.
+Don't confuse your own personal opinion of your art, or what you think the art world should be like, or how you think it should respond to your art, with how things actually are.
 If you find yourself saying stuff like "People don't understand my work" or "People don't appreciate me" or "I'm just as good as Vincent Picasso even though he's famous and I'm not" or "Sooner or later I'll find the perfect dealer or collector or whatever and live happily ever after," you may be making some errors in judgment.
-If this is happening, invite a few people to look at your art and tell you what they think-- preferably people who know something about art, not your best friends, not your biggest fans, not necessarily Simon Cowell, but people who'll be direct.
+If you're not quite sure where you stand, invite a few people to look at your art and tell you what they think-- preferably professionals who know something about art-- not your best friends or biggest fans, but ones who'll be honest and direct.
 Encourage them to be truthful because that's what you need.
 And don't get defensive; doing this will help you.
 When you're objective about your art, you maximize your chances of succeeding as an artist.

 If it's any consolation, and I know you want your art to sell for as much money as possible, your art is still the same art, it's still just as good, you're still the same artist and you're still just as good, no matter how you price it.
+Just because you price something at $20,000 instead of $200 does not make it "better".
 Don't use dollar values to validate yourself as an artist; use them to sell your art.
-Just because you price something at $20,000 does not mean it's worth $20,000 or that you stand a ghost of a chance of selling it.
-Nothing is worth anything until it actually sells, which means the following-- that someone places their money in the palm of your hand and accepts your art in exchange.
+Nothing is worth anything until it actually sells, and someone hands you the money and takes your art in exchange.

 The moral of the story is to price on the low side of your market, especially if you're less established, less experienced or trying to gain a foothold in a new or more competitive realm.
 Doing this increases your chances of making sales.
 You see, when someone buys a piece of art from you, that's one less piece that they're going to buy from other artists.
 You want to maximize the number of pieces that people buy from you.
 That's how you make a living as an artist.